davidpfarrell/bash-it/themes/powerline-multiline/README.md

 * `user_info` - Current user
 * `wd` - Working directory, like `cwd` but doesn't show the full folder hierarchy, only the directory you're currently in.
+* `dirstack` - Show the current dirstack level (based on `DIRSTACK` environment variable), but only if the stack is not empty

 Two variables can be defined to set the order of the prompt segments: